relevize/dev-days-flask/README.md

 [ ] explore and better understand decorators
 [ ] explore and better understand flask/python patterns

+## Example App Goals

+I want to create an API, `Captains Log`.
+A journal not just for captains, but for your crew as well.

+Schema:
+`CrewMember`
+    - id
+    - username
+    - rank/role
+`Log`
+    - id
+    - crew_member_id
+    - stardate
+    - log_entry

+Big API goals I may or may not get to:
+[ ] CrewMembers should be able to be added
+[ ] Logs should be able to be added (Not edited or deleted, but may be 'redacted' - for starfleet records) [ ] CrewMemebers should not be able to view other CrewMembers logs, unless they are captains

 ## Poetry

 [Poetry](https://python-poetry.org/docs/) is a dependency and package management tool for Python.

 Helpful commands: